greygoo/Mesh_box/README.md

 Pin6  = GND   <->   GND<br>
 Pin8  = TX    <->   RX<br>
 Pin10 = RX    <->   TX<br>

+For details on the pinout of the Banana/Raspbian Pi Zero: https://pinout.xyz/

 </p>
 Please note, here the boards already have also power cables connected, these are optional:
 <p>